sfigg/commercialization-public/docset/manufacture/iot/add-a-provisioning-package-to-an-image.md

     If your network requires steps such as accepting license terms, the device may not auto-connect.

+## <span id="Troubleshooting"></span>Troubleshooting

+To confirm that the provisioning package settings work on your network, use a laptop PC to test:

+1. Disconnect the laptop from the network: Click on the network icon in the system tray, select the wireless network, and click **Disconnect**.

+2. Confirm that the network is no longer connected.

+3. Install the provisioning package by double-clicking ProductAProv.ppkg.
+The wireless network should reconnect automatically.

 ## <span id="Next_steps"></span><span id="next_steps"></span><span id="NEXT_STEPS"></span>Next steps

 [Lab 1e: Add a driver to an image](add-a-driver-to-an-image.md)